Henry Daniell: Later films

 Daniell appeared in some big screen epics such as The Egyptian (1954) (directed by Curtiz), The Prodigal (1955), and Diane (1956), but was increasingly in television: Lux Video Theatre, Jane Wyman Presents The Fireside Theatre, TV Reader's Digest, Producers' Showcase (an adaptation of The Barretts of Wimpole Street), and Telephone Time.

 He had a rare contemporary part in The Man in the Gray Flannel Suit (1956) and was in Lust for Life (1956).
 In 1957, he played the instructing solicitor to Charles Laughton's leading counsel barrister in Witness for the Prosecution (1957).

 Daniell claimed one of his favourite roles was as Tony Curtis's supervisor in the Blake Edwards film Mister Cory (1957), at a time when his career was clearly slowing down.
 He spoke some of the best and most memorable lines in the movie, "A gentleman never grabs.
 Manners, Mister Cory.
 I find them a prerequisite in any circumstance."
 He could also be seen in the films Madison Avenue (1961), Voyage to the Bottom of the Sea (1961), The Comancheros (1961), The Notorious Landlady (1962), Five Weeks in a Balloon (1962), The Chapman Report (1962), and Mutiny on the Bounty (1962).

 His last role was a small uncredited appearance as the British ambassador in the 1964 film My Fair Lady directed by his old friend George Cukor.
 He appears in the embassy ball scene.
 He is seen as Eliza arrives and when introduced to her shakes her hand and says "Miss Doolittle".
 Later, Daniell presents Eliza to the Queen of Transylvania with the one line, "Miss Doolittle, ma'am."
 In the commentary on the DVD, at the moment he appears on-screen in the role, it is mentioned that the day he shot the scene was "his last day on earth", as he died from a heart attack that very evening either (reports differ) at his home, or on the set of My Fair Lady on 31 October 1963.

 Personal life

 Daniell married Ann Knox and, in the years following World War II, lived in Los Angeles, California.
 They had one child.

-Author P. G. Wodehouse reported that Daniell and his wife were known to witness—and, perhaps, participate in--orgies in Los Angeles, remarking, "There's something rather pleasantly domestic about a husband and wife sitting side by side with their eyes glued to peepholes."